th7mo/notes/regular-expression.md

 ---
-title: "Regular expression"
+title: "Regular Expression"
-description: "Searching text with match patterns"
+description: "A flexible method for searching text using match patterns"
 isPublic: true
 ---